 Falling down is a very important process for babies as they master the art of standing and eventually, walking.
 This process gradually begins around 6 months and as they’re standing, you’ll see them extend their arms out for support if they tilt off balance.

 Within a month from this, they will learn to extend their arms forward so they can gently fall onto their front.
 By nine months, babies will find pulling themselves to stand up an easier process but they still won’t be able to lower themselves, falling backwards with a small bump.
 If you’re wondering when do babies stand with support, then you’ll find that around this time, they should be able to do so.

 10 months to 12 months

 At this age, babies will begin learning how to bend their knees and even sit after a standing session.
-However, this is a lot harder for them than what we think.
+However, this is a lot harder for them than we think.
 By the time they approach their first birthday, babies will be able to pull themselves up to stand as well as sit back down on the floor with a lot of confidence.
-At 12 months, they should be able to stand along for a few moments before sitting back down.
+At 12 months, they should be able to stand alone for a few moments before sitting back down.

-How Can You Help Your Baby Stand
+How You Can Help Your Baby Stand

 While babies begin displaying signs of standing up, it is important that you provide them with the support they need.
 Here are a few ways with which you can teach a baby to stand:

 Babies first show signs of wanting to stand up in their crib and the crib railings provide the perfect support to help stand up.
 They’re the perfect height and ideal to hold on to when standing up.
 Move the mattress to a lower setting and remove all toys so that the baby does not trip when he’s trying to stand up.